Popkornium18/audiotag/README.md

 Title 2: Flight of the Eagle
 ```

+If you pass the `--compilation` flag, audiotag will ask the artist of each track.

 ### Set

 If you want to set the tags in a non-interactive way you can use the `set` command.